As an Amazon Associate I earn from qualifying purchases.

 VHS tape prices are typically pretty consistent no matter the age (a tape is a tape, I suppose), but blank cassette tape prices vary wildly.
 Keep a special eye open for special edition tapes, tapes for a specific type of music, from a specific era, etc. The stranger or more specific, the better.

-I’ve never had a classic car with 8-track player, but if I did, you can bet your butt I’d look on eBay for music to stick in it.
+I’ve never had a classic car with an 8-track player, but if I did, you can bet your butt I’d look on eBay for music to stick in it.
+Many people think of selling books on eBay when they think of media but there are lots of other options.
 It shouldn’t be surprising that many people turn to eBay – for the sake of collecting, and for simple nostalgia.
 In fact, you’ve probably been told by your Aunt Sally that the Elvis records she has from her younger days are “worth hundreds of dollars on eBay”…well, they’re not… but there are lots of vintage media and records that can bring very good money.

 What to avoid: